 There can be financial advantages, also.
 Teachers are amazing at creating incredible classroom experiences with few resources.
 For many industry partners, contributing funds to education is not just doable, but part of their annual giving plan.
 As partnerships develop, industries are more willing to invest in your program because they understand and appreciate your school’s track record.
 My school has added a 3D printer, multiple robots, and numerous inquiry areas along our nature trail because of community partnerships.

 Ultimately, my experiences have changed my teaching practice.
-For example, as I began afor my sixth grade students, it seemed natural to reach out to one of my parents who is an engineer at Ford Motor Company.
+For example, as I began a design project about collisions for my sixth grade students, it seemed natural to reach out to one of my parents who is an engineer at Ford Motor Company.

 PLTW’s blog is intended to serve as a forum for ideas and perspectives from across our network.
 The opinions expressed are those of each guest author.